 Vintage Kitchen Gets a Neutral Makeover at Hummingbird High

 A Turquoise Island at Flower Patch Farm Girl

 New Look for a Dated Kitchen (that backsplash!) at Centsational Girl

-Black and White Kitchen with a Rainbowtized Reading Nook at No Big Dill
+Black and White Kitchen with a Rainbow Reading Nook at No Big Dill

-The kitchen above and below is our old kitchen.
-The original kitchen was dark oak cabinets (see here) which we painted (above) to give it a quick update and then a few years later, we blew up the kitchen (see full kitchen before and after here) and tore down walls (see below) and installed all new cabinets, an island and mudroom wall.
-The kitchen added over 100K in value after the appraisal which was crazy!
+A few years later, we blew up the kitchen (see full kitchen before and after here) and tore down walls (see below), and installed all new cabinets, an island and mudroom wall.
+The kitchen added over 100K in value after the appraisal, which was crazy!